natsukagami/express-brute-nedb/README.md

 Available parameters:

 - `filename` Path to the database file.
 If left empty, in-memory database is used.
 Defaults to nothing (which is NOT recommended).
 - `prefix` A prefix to the keys used in express-brute.
 However, multiple instances of express-brute have their own unique keys so it is not needed to provide a prefix at all.
 - `debug` Set a debug function, that receives an error when something goes wrong.
 Defaults to `noop`.
+- `compactInterval` Sets an interval to auto-compact the NeDB database file.
+This is required since the write-only policy of NeDB, used with large write count of Express Brute can produce a very large file.
+The default interval is 2 minutes (120000 miliseconds).

 ### License